About Environment and Climate Change Canada

 Our Enforcement Activities

-Environment Canada’s Enforcement Branch is responsible for Canada's environmental and wildlife legislation.
+Environment and Climate Change Canada’s Enforcement Branch is responsible for Canada's environmental and wildlife legislation.
 The Branch also participates in the development and administration of several other acts, as well as advises various federal agencies on other pieces of legislation.

 Our enforcement activities relate to areas including the manufacture and use of toxic substances, import and export of hazardous wastes and materials, migratory birds, endangered species, and the protection of domestic water and water shared internationally.
 Our enforcement officers work with industries, businesses, farmers, provinces, municipalities, customs officials, hunters, the U.S. Environmental Protection Agency, Fisheries and Oceans Canada, and the Royal Canadian Mounted Police.
 They also testify in court, work undercover on smuggling operations, and conduct field inspections, investigations and intelligence activities.